About Christian Dating and Sex

 Many Christians have made the choice to have sex before marriage.
 They behave pretty much as the rest of the world, but that isn’t God’s best.
 We’re expected to follow Christian ethics because God is the same, yesterday, today, and forever (Hebrews 13:8).

 We’re also told not to live by the flesh, but by the spirit.
-Which means that as we sow spiritual seeds of obedience to God’s Word, we’ll sow successful seeds (Galatians 6:7-9).
+Which means that as we sow spiritual seeds of obedience to God’s Word, we’ll sow successful seeds that will cause the Word to come alive within us for victory (Galatians 6:7-9).
 If we sow fleshly seeds, we’ll sow corruption and injustice.
 Such can be in the case of marriage.

 Premarital sex can cause us to marry the wrong person when a child results.
 It can cause us to marry someone lazy or given to drinking and drunkenness.
 There are many things that can go wrong when we decide to put sex before marriage that can cause a heavy price to pay for many years or a lifetime.